What Is the Genotype of People Who Have the Genetic Conditions Sickle Cell Disease?

 When a crisis occurs, parents should give their child plenty of water to drink.
 They can also give a mild pain-relieving drug.
 Severe pain may require stronger drugs that can be obtained only from a doctor.
 Sadly, though, sometimes even powerful drugs bring little relief.
 There is no need to panic, however.
 In almost all cases, after a few hours or days, the pain subsides and the patient recovers.

 Scientists are searching for drugs to help treat the disorder.
-Early in 1995, for example, the National Heart, Lung, and Blood Institute in the announced that the drug hydroxyurea reduced by half the frequency of painful crises in sickle-cell patients.
+Early in 1995, for example, the National Heart, Lung, and Blood Institute in the United States announced that the drug hydroxyurea reduced by half the frequency of painful crises in sickle-cell patients.
 It is thought to do this by preventing red blood cells from changing their shape and clogging the blood vessels.

 Such drugs are not readily available everywhere, nor are they helpful in every situation.
 And despite the well-known dangers, doctors in Africa and elsewhere regularly administer blood transfusions to treat sickle-cell patients in emergency situations.